 The application came before the registrar on April 11 1911, with Frank Brennan, KC (Bill Brennan’s brother) for the AJA, against a Bar team of three, including two future Supreme Court judges, for the proprietors.

 The arguments took several days, but Brennan’s case was strong, stating successfully that there was no objection under the Conciliation and Arbitration Act 1904 to journalists registering as a profession.
 The employers, it was later revealed, had not been united in all of their objections.
-On May 24 1911, the registration was granted and the AJA became the first national association of journalists in Australia.
+On May 24 1911, the registration was granted and the AJA became the first association of journalists in Australia.

 A national association was quickly developed.
 On January 17 1911, Melbourne became the first district branch of the AJA to be approved.
 Brisbane followed on February 14, followed by Adelaide (March 24), and NSW (April 23).
 On July 19, Hobart was admitted to AJA membership, followed by Perth on September 29.

 Among the notable foundation members of the AJA were Stella Allen of The Argus and Maisie "May" Maxwell of the Melbourne Herald.
 In 1904 Allen had begun a weekly section in The Argus called "Women to Women" writing under the nom de plume "Vestra" – believed to be the first section dedicated to women's affairs, children's interests and community welfare.
-Allen became a delegate for Australia to the fifth assembly of the League of Nations at Geneva and was a delegate to the second Pan Pacific Women's Conference in Hawaii in 1930.
+She became a delegate for Australia to the fifth assembly of the League of Nations at Geneva and was a delegate to the second Pan Pacific Women's Conference in Hawaii in 1930.

 Maxwell, who had begun a career on the stage, had begun writing for Perth's Sunday Times; quickly concluding that journalism offered a more stable career than the theatre.
 In 1910 she was invited to edit the Melbourne Herald's weekly page for women.
 In 1921, the new editor Keith Murdoch asked her to make it a daily feature.
 Maxwell served on the AJA's Victorian committee and became an honorary life member in 1960.
 In 1969 she was awarded an OBE for services to journalism.